deep-compute/logagg/README.md

     - **Note**: Replace **<nsq-server-ip-or-DNS>** with the ip of `nsq` server eg.: **192.168.0.211**
     - **Note**: **--volume** argument is to mount local directory of log file into `Docker` `container`
     - **Note**: **--hostname** argument is to use the same hostname and not the docker container hostname
-- We can check message traffic at `nsq` by going through the link:
+- You can check message traffic at `nsq` by going through the link:
         **http://<nsq-server-ip-or-DNS>:4171/** for **localhost** see [here](http://localhost:4171/)
-- We can see the collected logs in realtime using the following command:
+- You can see the collected logs in realtime using the following command:
     ```bash
     $ nsq_tail --topic=logagg --channel=test --lookupd-http-address=<nsq-server-ip-or-DNS>:4161
     ```